 They may be on the right professional path but feel unfulfilled in their personal life.
 Or vice versa.
 Similarly, they may feel like they’re doing well, but aren’t sure if this is the life God actually wants for them.

 The job of the Christian life coach is to help them figure out if where they want to go aligns with where they need to go.
 Then, they implement a plan to help them get there.
+You basically get paid to chat and help your clients achieve their goals, with faith at the forefront.

 What’s the difference between a Christian life coach and a regular life coach?